signl4/docs/integrations/datacake/datacake.md

 # SIGNL4 Integration with Datacake

+[Datacake](https://datacake.co/) is a multi-purpose, low-code IoT platform that requires no programming skills and minimal time to create custom IoT applications that can be brought into a white label IoT solution easily.

+Mobile workers are not able to sit in front of a dashboard and actively monitor problems.
+SIGNL4 enables Datacake to notify the mobile teams in the field or on call in real-time.
+This speeds up their response significantly and frees resources in the operations.

 For integrating SIGNL4 with Datacake you can create a new rule that sends an HTTP request on certain sensor conditions.

 In the Datacake portal under Rules you create a new rule.
 In your rule you specify the sensor conditions (if) as well as the webhook for the data to be sent to SIGNL4 (then).